retrocomputacion/retrobbs/docs/readme.md

   - SendProgram and SendRAWFile moved from main script to the common.filetools module.

 ---
-# 1-2 The Turbo56K protocol
+# 1.2 The *Turbo56K* protocol

-Turbo56K was created by Jorge Castillo as a simple protocol to provide high speed file transfer functionality to his bitbanging 57600bps RS232 routine for the C64.
+*[Turbo56k](turbo56k.md)* was created by Jorge Castillo as a simple protocol to provide high speed file transfer functionality to his bitbanging 57600bps RS232 routine for the C64.
 Over time, the protocol has been extended to include 4-bit PCM audio streaming, bitmap graphics transfer and display, SID music streaming and more.

-RetroBBS will refuse incoming connections from non-Turbo56K compliant terminals.
+*RetroBBS* will refuse incoming connections from non-*Turbo56K* compliant terminals.

 ---
-# 1-3 Features
+# 1.3 Features

-RetroBBS is quite customizable and expandable already at this early stage.
+*RetroBBS* is quite customizable and expandable already at this early stage.
 The use of a configuration file (config.ini) and built-in file transfer, stream and display functions permits building a custom set of menus and file galleries.
 In addition, the plug-in system allows the addition of extra functionality with full support from the config file.

 The BBS is multi-threaded and supports up to **five** simultaneous incoming